-PWAs for Analytics
+PWAs for Adobe Analytics

 PWAs can provide a native app experience, as well as offline capabilities, for a website.
 Usually PWAs include a service worker, caching provisions, and a manifest file, all of which can help with faster load times, easier navigation, and responsive behavior.

 Adobe Analytics works just as seamlessly with PWAs as it does with traditional websites.
 Although PWAs have a few more requirements to behave progressively in and of themselves, they do not create any barriers or limitations on how Analytics gathers or reports data from them any differently than traditional websites.
-In fact, because Analytics already includes offline tracking capabilities, PWAs can help you leverage this built in feature more easily than with traditional websites.
+In fact, because Analytics already includes offline tracking capabilities, PWAs can help you leverage this built-in feature more easily than with traditional websites.

-Getting your PWA Analytics data
+Get your PWA Analytics data

 To collect and analyze your PWA data with Analytics, you do not need to make any configuration changes.
 Analytics automatically provides all the same functionality and features as it would with a traditional website.

 Add offline tracking to increase PWA effectiveness

 You can increase the effectiveness of your PWA by using Adobe Analytics offline tracking capabilities with it.
 By default, this feature is turned off, but you can add the following property to the AppMeasurement.js file to turn it on: s.trackOffline=true; .